 27. Next, he said to the disciple, “Behold your mother.”
 And from that time, the disciple took her into his own home.

 ¶28.
-After this, Jesus, knowing that everything was now finished, that the scripture might be accomplished,, said, “I’m thirsty.”
+After this, Jesus, knowing that all things were now finished, so that the scripture might be completed, said, “I’m thirsty.”

-29. A vessel full of sour wine was sitting there, and so, they soaked a sponge with the sour wine, put it on a hyssop branch, and held it up to his mouth.
+29. A vessel full of sour wine was sitting there, and so, they soaked a sponge with the sour wine, put it on hyssop, and held it up to his mouth.

 30. And then, when Jesus received the wine vinegar, he said, “It is finished.”
 And bowing his head, he gave up the spirit.